-Students in grades 7-12 are not permitted more than ten (10) absences from any one class per semester.
+Students in grades 7-12 are not permitted more than ten (10) absences from any one class per semester (see additional rules for exemptions in the second semester).
 This should be adequate time to take care of a student's normal illness or extenuating circumstances.
 A student will be allowed to make up all assignments during these ten (10) days by presenting a written explanation of the absences signed by the student's parent or person legally responsible before school on the day the student returns.
 This note will contain the date(s) of the absence(s), the reason for the absence(s), and the signature of the parent or person legally responsible.
 When the note is presented to the office, the office will update the system with code A for absence.
 Any time a student presents a note from a licensed medical professional, or the principal clears the student's absence, the absence will not count toward the allowed number and the student will be allowed to make up their work.
+Generally, any student who has accumulated 17 days of absences during the school year will be required to attend summer school or complete approved coursework to make up the work missed or repeat the grade.